AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 **To verify the parameters**

-1. Save the XCode project
+1. Save the Android Studio project
-1. Rebuild the app and wait for it to reopen in the Simulator
+1. Rebuild the app and wait for it to reopen in the Emulator
-1. Click in the Console pane of XCode
+1. Click in the Console pane of Android Studio
 1. Use ⌘-F to open the Find box
 1. Search for `targetvec` in the Find box
 1. Hit `Enter` to jump to the Target request and Post body.
 Locate the custom parameters you just added to the request: